MileHacker Logo

 • Wi-Fi is widely available at accommodations, cafes, and restaurants.
 Consider a Portable WiFi device.

-• Cellular data plans are generally reliable for internet access.
+• Cellular mobile data plans are generally reliable for internet access.

 Language & Phrases

-English is the official language and universally spoken.
+The country's official language is english and universally spoken.
 Hawaiian is also an official language and widely used.

 Useful Hawaiian Phrases